 Choose your operating wavelength freely in the 1 or 1.5 µm range, and the excellent beam quality enables efficient frequency conversion.

-If you need to address specific transition lines for applications involving rubidium (Rb) and potassium (K), please check out our Koheras HARMONIK second harmonic generation module.
+If you need to address specific transition lines for rubidium, strontium, barium, or ytterbium, please check out our Koheras HARMONIK frequency-conversion modules.

 Want more details?

 If you want more details about phase noise, spectral linewidth, frequency stability, or how to wavelength tune your Koheras laser, we have some application notes for you.

 Laser phase noise is a frequency-domain view of the noise spectrum around the laser signal.
 Read more about phase noise in single-frequency lasers.

 Spectral linewidth is a measure of the spectral content of the laser light.
 Read more about linewidth measurement methods.